"As iron sharpens iron, so one man sharpens another."

 Building Brotherhood

-Make the explicit invitation: "I want us to be the kind of friends who are really honest with each other.
+Make the explicit invitation: "I want us to be the kind of friends who are honest with each other.
 Are you in?"

 Inquiry